The Micro-Aggregated Profit Share: The DEU--Basu Controversy

 Inspection of equation (\ref{eq:profshare_nomonop}) reveals several problems with \citeauthor{basu2019price} and \citeauthor{barkai2020declining}'s arguments.
 First, as noted by \citeauthor*{de2020rise}, if there is heterogeneity in markups and returns to scale across producers, aggregation is nonlinear as by Jensen's inequality.
 That explains why the covariance term appears in equation (\ref{eq:profshare_nomonop}).
-Second, our aggregation result demands the harmonic sales-weighted markup and sales-weighted average returns to scale, not simple averages or sales-weighted averages.
-If there is dispersion in markups, the sales-weighted average markup is larger than the harmonic sales-weighted markup, and the discrepancy between the two markup notions depends on the variance of the cross-sectional distribution of markups.
+Second, our aggregation result demands the harmonic sales-weighted markup and sales-weighted returns to scale, not the sales-weighted markup.
+If there is dispersion in markups, the sales-weighted markup is larger than the harmonic sales-weighted markup, and the discrepancy between the two markup notions depends on the variance of the cross-sectional distribution of markups.
 Thus, using the sales-weighted markup in equation (\ref{eq:profshare_nomonop}) would generally lead to overstating the aggregate profit share.
 While \citeauthor{basu2019price} and \citeauthor{barkai2020declining} used what was available to them---that is, the estimates provided by \citeauthor*{de2020rise}---the sales-weighted markup is not an appropriate measure of aggregate markup to draw conclusions about the aggregate profit share; instead, the harmonic sales-weighted markup is.
 A third problem with \citeauthor{basu2019price} and \citeauthor{barkai2020declining}'s arguments in inferring the profit share from \citeauthor{de2020rise}'s estimates is to not account for fixed costs.
-Once we aggregate correctly and account for all fixed costs, we get equation (\ref{eq:profshare_nomonop}), which is well suited to assess the validity of micro estimates of markups and returns to scale under the assumption of no monopsony.\footnote{Equation (\ref{eq:profshare_nomonop}) nests \citeauthor{basu2019price}'s and \citeauthor{barkai2020declining}'s expression (\ref{eq:basu_deu}) as the special case in which there are no fixed costs and no heterogeneity in markups.}
+What they use as returns to scale are not returns to scale, but rather the scale elasticity of the production function.
+In the absence of monopsony power, returns to scale are given by the scale elasticity times a fixed-cost adjustment factor as our formula shows.
+The fixed-cost adjustment factor is important because \citeauthor{de2020rise} treat SG\&A as an explicit fixed cost.
+Once we aggregate correctly and account for all fixed costs, we get equation (\ref{eq:profshare_nomonop}), which is well suited to assess the validity of micro estimates of markups and returns to scale under the assumption of no monopsony.\footnote{Equation (\ref{eq:profshare_nomonop}) nests \citeauthor{basu2019price}'s and \citeauthor{barkai2020declining}'s expression (\ref{eq:basu_deu}) as the special case in which there are no explicit fixed costs and no heterogeneity in markups.}